 Under a research collaboration with The University of Texas MD Anderson Cancer Center, in December 2015 we commenced a Phase 1 study to evaluate NKTR-214 as a monotherapy in a variety of tumor types to evaluate safety and efficacy, and define the recommended Phase 2 dose of NKTR-214 in patients with solid tumors.
 In addition, the study also assessed the safety profile of NKTR-214, the immunologic effect of NKTR-214 on tumor-infiltrating lymphocytes and other immune activation markers in both blood and tumor tissue, the pharmacokinetic and pharmacodynamic profile of NKTR-214.
-Interim data from this dose-escalation monotherapy trial was presented at the 2016 Society for Immunotherapy of Cancer (SITC) meeting in November 2016.

-The development program for NKTR-214 includes combinations with a number of therapeutic approaches where we believe there is a strong biologic rationale for complimentary mechanisms of action.
-On September 21, 2016, we entered into a Clinical Trial Collaboration Agreement with BMS, pursuant to which we and BMS are collaborating to conduct Phase 1/2 clinical trials evaluating NKTR-214 and BMS' human monoclonal antibody that binds PD-1, known as Opdivo® (nivolumab), as a potential combination treatment regimen in five tumor types and eight potential indications, and such other clinical trials evaluating the combined therapy as may be mutually agreed upon by the parties (each, a Combined Therapy Trial).
-The dose expansion portion of the Phase 1/2 program evaluating NKTR-214 in combination with Opdivo® is currently enrolling patients at multiple clinical sites.
-In the first phase of the PIVOT-02 study, we evaluated the clinical benefit, safety, and tolerability of combining NKTR-214 with Opdivo® in thirty-eight patients.
+The development program for NKTR-214 includes combinations with a number of therapeutic approaches where we believe there is a strong biologic rationale for complementary mechanisms of action.
+On September 21, 2016, we entered into a Clinical Trial Collaboration Agreement with BMS, pursuant to which we and BMS collaborated to conduct Phase 1/2 clinical trials evaluating NKTR-214 and BMS' human monoclonal antibody that binds PD-1, known as Opdivo[®] (nivolumab), as a potential combination treatment regimen in five tumor types and eight potential indications (each, a Combined Therapy Trial).
+In the first phase of the PIVOT-02 study, we evaluated the clinical benefit, safety, and tolerability of combining NKTR-214 with Opdivo[®] in thirty-eight patients.
 Interim data from the dose-escalation phase of the trial was presented at the 2017 SITC meeting in November 2017.
-We identified the recommended Phase 2 dose for NKTR-214 in combination with Opdivo® and are currently enrolling subjects in the expansion phase of the study.
-The second phase of the expansion cohorts is evaluating the safety and efficacy of combining NKTR-214 with Opdivo®.
-Under the Clinical Trial Collaboration Agreement, BMS is responsible for 50% of all out-of-pocket costs reasonably incurred in connection with third party contract research organization, laboratories, clinical sites and institutional review boards.
-Each party will otherwise be responsible for its own internal costs, including internal personnel costs, incurred in connection with each Combined Therapy Trial.
-Nektar and BMS will use commercially reasonable efforts to manufacture and supply its compound for each Combined Therapy Trial and will bear the costs related thereto.
+We identified the recommended Phase 2 dose for NKTR-214 in combination with Opdivo[®].
+The second phase of the expansion cohorts, which now falls under the BMS Collaboration Agreement, BMS was responsible for 50% of all out-of-pocket costs reasonably incurred in connection with third party contract research organization, laboratories, clinical sites and institutional review boards.
+Each party was otherwise be responsible for its own internal costs, including internal personnel costs, incurred in connection with each Combined Therapy Trial.

-On February 13, 2018, we entered into the BMS Collaboration Agreement with BMS, pursuant to which we and BMS will jointly develop NKTR-214, including, without limitation, in combination with BMS's Opdivo® (nivolumab) and Opdivo® plus Yervoy® (ipilimumab), and other compounds of BMS, us or any third party.
+On February 13, 2018, we entered into the second agreement with BMS (the BMS Collaboration Agreement), pursuant to which we and BMS are jointly developing NKTR-214, including, without limitation, in combination with BMS's Opdivo[®] (nivolumab) and Opdivo[®] plus Yervoy[®] (ipilimumab), and other compounds of BMS, us or any third party.
 The parties have agreed to jointly commercialize NKTR-214 on a worldwide basis.
-BMS will pay us a non-refundable upfront cash payment of \$1 billion and purchase \$850.0 million of shares of our common stock at a purchase price of \$102.60 per share pursuant to a Share Purchase Agreement (Purchase Agreement).
+On April 3, 2018, the closing date of the transaction, BMS paid us a non-refundable upfront cash payment of \$1.0 billion and purchased \$850.0 million of our common stock at a purchase price of \$102.60 per share pursuant to a Share Purchase Agreement (Purchase Agreement).
 We are eligible to receive additional cash payments of a total of up to \$1.43 billion upon achievement of certain development and regulatory milestones and a total of up to \$350.0 million upon achievement of certain sales milestones.
-We will book all worldwide sales and revenue for NKTR-214.
+We will record all worldwide sales and revenue for NKTR-214.
 We will share global commercialization profits and losses with BMS for NKTR-214, with Nektar sharing 65% and BMS sharing 35% of the net profits and losses.
 BMS will lead commercialization for combinations of NKTR-214 with BMS proprietary medicines, and we will lead all other commercialization efforts for NKTR-214.
 We will have the final decision-making authority regarding the pricing for NKTR-214.
 NKTR-214 will be sold on a stand-alone basis and there will be no fixed-dose combinations or co-packaging without the consent of both parties.